jsivwri/daily-coding-problems/README.md

 For example, if the list is `[-10, -10, 5, 2]`, we should return `500`, since that's `-10 * -10 * 5`.

 You can assume the list has at least three integers.

+### PROBLEM 70 [EASY]

+This problem was asked by Microsoft.

+A number is considered perfect if its digits sum up to exactly 10.

+Given a positive integer n, return the n-th perfect number.

+For example, given 1, you should return 19.
+Given 2, you should return 28.